 Towards a Resource Efficient Ireland is led by the EPA in association with the Department of Environment, Community and Local Government.
 Oversight and direction for the programme comes through the National Waste Prevention Committee (NWPC).
 View NWPP annual reports.

-BeGreen is a marketing programme that brings together all of the guidance and advice developed under the NWPP resource efficiency programme.
+BeGreen brings together all of the individual programmes and activities developed under the NWPP.
 View the BeGreen guides and programmes.

 PO Box 3000 Johnstown Castle Estate Wexford 053-916 0600Other EPA locations

 © EPA 2014